 The indices used are generally included in the Scheme's Statement of Investment Policies and Objectives ('SIPO'), which can be found on the scheme register on the Disclose website, www.disclose-register.companiesoffice.govt.nz.
 However, as described further in Section 2.11 Risk Indicators below, due to the specialised nature of the investment strategy of the Fund no appropriate securities index or peer group index exists.
-The absence of an appropriate securities index or peer group index means that the Fund's performance will not be benchmarked against a reference return in the fund updates.
+The absence of an appropriate securities index or peer group index exists.
+The absence of an appropriate securities index or peer group index exists.
+The absence against a reference return in the fund updates.